-Inform the Fund Director of that Fund.
+Inform the director of that fund.

 They will take the case forward with the designated safeguarding lead, and donors where appropriate.
-You can also use the safeguarding@manniondaniels.com email or the expolink whistleblowing service.
+You can also use the safeguarding@manniondaniels.com email or the Expolink whistleblowing service.

-Funde Director and MannionDaniels' designated safeguarding lead works with the Fund-specific project and potentially donors to conduct an investigation and make contact with local police/local government/local social care authorities, where appropriate.
+Fund Director and MannionDaniels' designated safeguarding lead works with the Fund-specific project and potentially donors to conduct an investigation and make contact with local police/local government/local social care authorities, where appropriate.